data2health/contributor-role-ontology/README.md

 # contributor-role-ontology

-This ontology is an extension of the [CASRAI Contributor Roles Taxonomy (CRediT)](http://dictionary.casrai.org/Contributor_Roles).
+This ontology is an extension of the [CASRAI Contributor Roles Taxonomy (CRediT)](http://dictionary.casrai.org/Contributor_Roles) and replaces the former [Contribtuion Ontology](https://github.com/openrif/contribution-ontology).

 ## Versions